Jill Jones (poet): Career

 In 1993, Jones won the Mary Gilmore Prize for her first book of poetry, The Mask and the Jagged Star (Hazard Press).
 Her third book, The Book of Possibilities (Hale & Iremonger), was published in 1997.
 It was shortlisted for the National Book Council 'Banjo' Awards and the Adelaide Festival Awards.

 Her fourth book, Screens, Jets, Heaven: New and Selected Poems, was published by Salt Publishing in 2002.
 It won the 2003 Kenneth Slessor Prize for Poetry (NSW Premier's Literary Awards).

 Her fifth full-length book, Broken/Open was published by Salt Publishing in 2005.
 It was shortlisted for The Age Poetry Book of the Year 2005 and the Kenneth Slessor Poetry Prize 2006.

 Jones served as a judge for the 1995 NSW Premier's Literary Awards and for the inaugural Broadway Poetry Prize in 2001.

 A History of What I'll Become was shortlisted for the 2021 Kenneth Slessor Prize for Poetry (NSW Premier's Literary Awards) and for the 2022 Adelaide Festival Awards for Literature John Bray Poetry Award.
 In 2021 she also won the Wesley Michel Wright Prize.

+She won the 2026 Kenneth Slessor Prize for Poetry for How to Emerge.
+It was shortlisted for the Poetry award at the Prime Minister's Literary Awards in the same year.